Thomas J. Quinlan: Career

 TQ was instrumental in providing a Haitian village with a freshwater well and a school by partnering their parish with Holy family.

 Father Quinlan was also the president of the priest senate in the Richmond diocese.

 Throughout his entire career as a Catholic Priest, T.Q. has emphasized the importance of caring for the poor, the marginalized, and the disenfranchised.
 At his prior assignment, St. Kateri Tekakwitha, he founded a thrift shop in Poquoson, VA to specifically help the poor.

 Father Quinlan was known for his "wake up" approach to teaching the Gospel and the message of Jesus Christ.
 His homilies tended to spark lively discussion within the communities he served.
 His style and approach to getting people involved in the Church and in the community, occasionally generated interest in the media.

-Controversy

-The Bishop of Richmond, Most Rev. Francis X. DiLorenzo, retired Father Quinlan in June, 2005 from service at Holy Family in Virginia Beach.
+The Bishop of Richmond, Francis X. DiLorenzo, retired Father Quinlan in June, 2005, from service at Holy Family in Virginia Beach.
 A Christmas Eve homily, which made references to Mary's humanly giving birth to Jesus, offended some members of the parish and was reported to Bishop DiLorenzo.
-However many members of the Parish stood up for and appealed to the Bishop to retain Father Quinlan.